cornell-cup/cs-reminibot/README.md

 # 3. Installing BaseStation Python Dependencies

 Run the following commands to navigate to the basestation directory in and install the Python3 dependencies.
 On Windows open WSL (Windows Subsystem for Linux) and run the following commands.
-On Linux or MacOS open terminal and run the commands
+On Linux or MacOS open terminal and run the following commands:

 ```
 cd cs-reminibot/basestation
 pip3 install -r requirements.txt
 cd ..
 ```
+<a name="conda_install"></a>

+## Optional Anaconda-based installation

+For Windows users who are having trouble

 # 3. Installing JavaScript Dependencies